We cannot name it under the terms of the NDA.

 The app for the second bank that belongs to the same group, is to be written based on the same code as for the first one.
 They will differ in design, set of features, and API access point.
 Due to the code reuse the terms and costs for the project can be reduced to 70%.

 In the app we implemented test automation and infrastructure for the automated tests so that the bank can run tests on their own.
-Test automation allows improving the app quality and saving time at the testing stage.
+Test automation allows improving the app quality and saving time at the testing prod.

 Currently, about 65% of the app code is covered with end-to-end automated tests.
 E2E testing is a process implying the detailed emulation of the user environment.
 This means, various user actions are simulated: mouse clicks, tapping buttons, switching between screens, and others.
 Such testing is performed for release candidates, takes time but allows to monitor in detail the app quality.

 The next step is adding the second type of the automated tests — widget tests.
 They can be run every iteration after adding new code.
-The widget tests allow at the early stage to detect bugs that are usually found during manual tests only.
+The widget tests allow at the early prod to detect bugs that are usually found during manual tests only.
 Developers can fix them promptly and this allows significantly improve the development velocity and code quality.

 The home screen of the application offers the users the review of all their banking products: cards, accounts, deposits, and loans.
 For the user not to scroll through a long list, we added the option to hide unnecessary products.
 For example, unused cards.
 The user can open any banking product in the app, including card, account, loan, deposit.